 Prepare Ahead Of Time

-With any contractor you hire in the Southern California and Central Ohio area, there is some planning to do ahead of time.
+With any contractor you hire in the Ohio and Southern California area, there is some planning to do ahead of time.
 Make sure the contract is detailed including all the “what-ifs” that may arise during the project.
 For example, how will change orders be handled?
 What if the project runs long or goes over budget?
 What will the pay schedule look like?
 You will want to know other things too, like what their work schedule will be like, do they carry the proper insurance, and will they be pulling all the permits for the job?
 Do your homework to make sure they are properly licensed for the project you are hiring them for.
 Doing your research beforehand will help you to avoid most of the bad contractors in the first place.

 Attempt To Settle The Matter Fairly